jpfinley/heyfinley/_posts/2010-03-01-the-bright-points-project.md

 And just to make our presentation all the more believable, we created physical prototypes of the Bright Points Lanterns.
-Using an [Arduino][29] microcontroller, the lanterns illuminate at sunset and respond to other lanterns nearby.
+Using an [Arduino][29] microcontroller, the Lanterns illuminate at sunset and respond to other Lanterns nearby.

   [29]: http://arduino.cc/